Imagen dinámica

 Documentation: The foundation of every great artistic project

-Before diving into the creative process of a comic book or complex illustration, it’s crucial to arm yourself with an arsenal of references.
+Before diving into the creative process of a comic or a complex illustration, it’s crucial to arm yourself with an arsenal of references.
 This documentation process is like preparing the ground before building a house; without a solid foundation, the entire structure could wobble.

 Imagine you’re about to create a comic series set in 1920s Paris.
 It’s not enough to draw the Eiffel Tower and add some berets.
 You need to immerse yourself in the era: the fashion, architecture, vehicles, even the hairstyles and gestures of the people.
 This is where your reference folder comes into play.